Patek Philippe: Early history

 The company traces its origins to the mid-19th century, when Polish watchmaker Antoni Patek and his Czech-born Polish business partner Franciszek Czapek formed Patek, Czapek & Cie in Geneva on 1 May 1839 and started manufacturing pocket watches.
 The two eventually separated due to disagreements, and the company was liquidated on 18 April 1845.
 At that point, Czapek founded Czapek & Cie on 1 May 1845 with a new partner, Juliusz Gruzewski.
 Subsequently, Patek was joined by French watchmaker Adrien Philippe, the inventor of the keyless winding mechanism (although this had been discovered previously by Abraham Louis Breguet but not patented by him), and continued the watchmaking business with a new company, Patek & Cie, beginning on 15 May 1845.

 On 1 January 1851, the company's name was officially changed to Patek, Philippe & Cie.
 In the same year, Queen Victoria of the United Kingdom acquired a keyless pendant watch at the Great Exhibition in London.
 The watch was embellished with rose-cut diamonds set in the pattern of a bouquet of flowers.
 The Queen had another exclusive Patek Philippe timepiece, to be worn pinned to clothing.
 This watch was suspended from a diamond and enamel brooch.
 In 1868, Patek Philippe created the first Swiss wristwatch for Countess Koscowicz of Hungary.

 The highly historic Patek Philippe known as “The Watchmaker’s Daughter”.
 It was first owned by the Patek Philippe founder, Adrien Philippe, and is the only wristwatch owned by one of the company’s founders.
 He later gifted it to his daughter on her wedding day in 1875.
-The current whereabouts of this watch is unknown, but rumored to have been purchased by the Patek Philippe Museum due to its historical importance and provenance.
+The current whereabouts of this watch are unknown, but rumored to have been purchased by the Patek Philippe Museum due to its historical importance and provenance.
 (Note: Originally the watch was ordered and owned by the founder, Adrien Philippe.
 Adrien gifted the watch to his daughter, Louise, as a gift for her wedding to Joseph Antoine Bénassy in 1875, which is noted as the marriage that saved Patek Philippe.
 A successor was desperately needed at the time for the company to survive the founding generation.
 Joseph would replace Antoni Patek running the company in 1877 upon his death.
 It is one of a kind as the only wristwatch owned by one of the founders of Patek Philippe.
 The watch is the earliest ancestor of the Calatrava possessing the profile and size that would become the standard for future wristwatches being slim with a round case, which would be later implemented in Reference 96.
 The watch was passed down internally by the descendants of Adrien Philippe for 148 years.
 Auctioned at Sotheby's in 2023.)